by Tim Leogrande, BSIT, MSCP, Ed.S.

 </aside>

 This is a potent combination in an adversarial environment where an AI agent could be subjected to unreliable input.
-Comet operates within the user's browser, accessing cookies and authenticated sessions, which gives the agent a lot of flexibility — but also a lot of rope to hang itself.
+Comet operates within the user's browser, accessing cookies and authenticated sessions, which gives the agent a lot of flexibility — and a lot of rope to hang itself.

-While some agents act without user oversight, a more frequent scenario is that the agents themselves are tricked by a malicious URL or a phishing attack and unable to provide notification to the user, removing many of the red flags which might normally indicate that something is wrong.
+Some agents act without user oversight, but a more frequent scenario is that the agents themselves are tricked by a malicious URL or a phishing attack and are rendered unable to provide notification to the user, removing many of the red flags which might normally indicate that something is wrong.

-Rapid injection, the top vulnerability on OWASP's top 10 list of risks for LLMs and generative AI, is a key component of these attacks.
+Rapid injection, the number one vulnerability on OWASP's top 10 list of risks for LLMs and generative AI, is often a key component of these attacks.
 So businesses should shift from "trust, but verify" to "doubt, and double verify" — effectively stalling automation until an AI agent has proven it can always complete a workflow safely and accurately.

 Every time a user delegates control to agentic AI they have created a new trust boundary that adversaries will attempt to exploit.
 The risk isn’t just AI talking to data that it shouldn't, but threat actors that attempt to become a peer node to a conversation either for the purposes of exfiltration, LLM poisoning, or any number of techniques which could be used to erode trust in these platforms.